wp-plugins/cms2cms-b2evolution-to-wp-migration/readme.txt

 1. Download the plugin zip file
 1. Extract plugin zip file to your PC
 1. Upload extracted file to wp-content/plugin directory
-1. Go to Admin -> Plugins, find “CMS2CMS b2evolution to WordPress Converter” and click Activate
+1. Go to Admin -> Plugins, find “CMS2CMS b2evolution to WordPress Convertor” and click Activate
 1. You’ll be redirected to CMS2CMS website in order to complete your migration.